 It is demeaning to be asked to do work for free.
 So is having to point this out and explain what seems, on closer inspection, fairly obvious: you shouldn’t ask people to do work for free.
 Working for free, unless it’s charity work, has a negative effect on the psyche.
 Mental health in the arts is a significant problem.
 When you work for no payment it can pretty quickly start to make you feel as though your work isn’t paid because it’s not valued, it’s worthless.

-There is an outmoded idea that experts are people with full-time work who can afford to donate their time to national institutions like the ABC, whereas the reality is that the experts these days are more likely to be freelancers.
+There is an outmoded idea that experts are people with full-time work who can afford to donate their time to national institutions, whereas the reality is that the experts these days are more likely to be freelancers.

 I understand why artists are not paid to appear on air when they are promoting a book.
 When I was asked to do the review I was not promoting a book.
 I studied literature, critical theory, creative writing and editing across seven years and racked up a significant HECS debt.
 This is my area of expertise.
 It’s not like a job: it is a job.
 To read a book sufficiently to discuss it in depth would take me a day’s work at absolute minimum.
 I was reassured by the show’s host that I wouldn’t be expected to write a review, but I would never go on air without being fully prepared and would need, at the very least, notes.
 There is the pretence that this isn’t actually work, but it is, and it takes time.